Skye Global Management LP Purchases Shares of 30,600 Biohaven Pharmaceutical Holding Company Ltd. (NYSE:BHVN)

-Skye Global Management LP bought a new position in shares of Biohaven Pharmaceutical Holding Company Ltd. (NYSE:BHVN) in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The firm bought 30,600 shares of the company’s stock, valued at approximately $2,971,000.
+Skye Global Management LP purchased a new stake in Biohaven Pharmaceutical Holding Company Ltd. (NYSE:BHVN) in the second quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
+The firm purchased 30,600 shares of the company’s stock, valued at approximately $2,971,000.

-Other hedge funds and other institutional investors also recently bought and sold shares of the company.
-Harbor Investment Advisory LLC lifted its stake in shares of Biohaven Pharmaceutical by 3,470.0% during the 2nd quarter.
-Harbor Investment Advisory LLC now owns 357 shares of the company’s stock worth $35,000 after buying an additional 347 shares during the last quarter.
+Other hedge funds have also recently made changes to their positions in the company.
+Harbor Investment Advisory LLC lifted its stake in Biohaven Pharmaceutical by 3,470.0% in the second quarter.
+Harbor Investment Advisory LLC now owns 357 shares of the company’s stock valued at $35,000 after acquiring an additional 347 shares during the last quarter.
 Lazard Asset Management LLC lifted its stake in shares of Biohaven Pharmaceutical by 732.1% during the 2nd quarter.
 Lazard Asset Management LLC now owns 882 shares of the company’s stock worth $85,000 after buying an additional 776 shares during the last quarter.
-XTX Topco Ltd acquired a new stake in shares of Biohaven Pharmaceutical during the 1st quarter worth about $212,000.
 Harvest Management LLC acquired a new stake in shares of Biohaven Pharmaceutical during the 2nd quarter worth about $214,000.
-Finally, Advisor Group Holdings Inc. lifted its stake in shares of Biohaven Pharmaceutical by 6.4% during the 2nd quarter.
+Advisor Group Holdings Inc. lifted its stake in shares of Biohaven Pharmaceutical by 6.4% during the 2nd quarter.
 Advisor Group Holdings Inc. now owns 2,275 shares of the company’s stock worth $221,000 after buying an additional 137 shares during the last quarter.
-Institutional investors own 92.14% of the company’s stock.
+Finally, Oppenheimer Asset Management Inc. acquired a new stake in shares of Biohaven Pharmaceutical during the 2nd quarter worth about $223,000.
+Hedge funds and other institutional investors own 92.14% of the company’s stock.

 BHVN has been the subject of a number of research reports.
-Zacks Investment Research upgraded shares of Biohaven Pharmaceutical from a “strong sell” rating to a “hold” rating and set a $123.00 target price for the company in a research note on Monday, July 12th.
-Morgan Stanley lifted their price objective on shares of Biohaven Pharmaceutical from $107.00 to $145.00 and gave the stock an “equal weight” rating in a research note on Tuesday, October 19th.
-UBS Group cut shares of Biohaven Pharmaceutical from a “buy” rating to a “neutral” rating and lifted their price objective for the stock from $108.00 to $109.00 in a research note on Tuesday, August 10th.
-Cantor Fitzgerald lifted their price objective on shares of Biohaven Pharmaceutical from $151.00 to $165.00 and gave the stock an “overweight” rating in a research note on Monday, September 13th.
-Finally, SVB Leerink reiterated a “buy” rating on shares of Biohaven Pharmaceutical in a research note on Thursday, October 7th.
+UBS Group cut shares of Biohaven Pharmaceutical from a “buy” rating to a “neutral” rating and raised their target price for the stock from $108.00 to $109.00 in a research note on Tuesday, August 10th.
+Canaccord Genuity raised their target price on shares of Biohaven Pharmaceutical from $101.00 to $150.00 and gave the stock a “buy” rating in a research note on Tuesday, August 3rd.
+Mizuho reiterated a “buy” rating and issued a $137.00 price objective on shares of Biohaven Pharmaceutical in a research note on Tuesday, October 5th.
+SVB Leerink reiterated a “buy” rating on shares of Biohaven Pharmaceutical in a research note on Thursday, October 7th.
+Finally, Zacks Investment Research upgraded shares of Biohaven Pharmaceutical from a “strong sell” rating to a “hold” rating and set a $123.00 price objective for the company in a research note on Monday, July 12th.
 Three equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
 According to data from MarketBeat, the company has an average rating of “Buy” and an average price target of $140.91.

-Biohaven Pharmaceutical (NYSE:BHVN) last released its earnings results on Sunday, August 8th.
-The company reported ($3.23) EPS for the quarter, missing the consensus estimate of ($2.77) by ($0.46).
-The business had revenue of $92.93 million for the quarter, compared to analysts’ expectations of $85.85 million.
-During the same quarter in the prior year, the company posted ($2.55) earnings per share.
-The firm’s revenue for the quarter was up 858.3% on a year-over-year basis.
-As a group, equities research analysts forecast that Biohaven Pharmaceutical Holding Company Ltd. will post -11.65 EPS for the current fiscal year.

 Biohaven Pharmaceutical Profile